grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

-- In case of emergency, increase the limit by using the `-ingester.instance-limits.max-tenants` option (or `max_tenants` in the runtime config).
+- Increase the limit by using the `-ingester.instance-limits.max-tenants` option (or `max_tenants` in the runtime config).
 - Consider configuring ingesters shuffle sharding to reduce the number of tenants per ingester.

 ### err-mimir-ingester-max-series